Class action attorneys investigating deceptive banking practices & reviewing unfair bank overdraft fee claims

 The Lyon Firm has the experience, resources, and dedication to take on difficult and emotional cases.
 Joe Lyon is an experienced Cincinnati Class Action Lawyer with proven success in representing individuals and plaintiffs in all fifty states.

 You need not worry about complex civil litigation matters.
-Our firm helps our class action clients obtain the justice deserve.
+Our firm has decades of experience of helping our class action clients obtain the justice they deserve.
 Regardless of whether a case settles or goes to a jury trial, that work is our job, not yours.

 Reach out to us online or by phone at (513) 381-2333.
 The Lyon Firm is dedicated to building the strongest class action cases possible for clients and their critical interests.